crate/services-docs/docs/tutorials/edge/monitoring.rst

 Prerequisites
 -------------

-- The CrateDB Edge installation script requires Helm 3 to be present in the system.
+- The CrateDB Cloud on Kubernetes installation script requires Helm 3 to be present in the system.
 - For a deployment with Grafana, Loki, and Prometheus, we recommend at least 5 CPUs and 5 GiB of memory per CrateDB node for acceptable performance.